sjmeverett/express-decorators/README.md

 express-decorators
 ==================

 Provides decorators for easily wiring up controller classes to [express.js](http://expressjs.com/) routes.
+If you you use [hapijs](http://hapijs.com) and want something similar, then the [hapi-decorators](https://github.com/knownasilya/hapi-decorators) project has you covered.

 Installation
 ------------